DysregulatedImmuneProfile/DIP/README.md

 devtools::install_github("ErikMichels/DIP")
 ```

 ⚠️ The cDIP function **requires** Python.
 Please install Python at https://www.python.org/downloads/.
-During the installation make sure you TICK the box of 'Add Python to PATH' prior to pressing 'install now'
+During the installation make sure you TICK the box of 'Add Python to PATH' prior to pressing 'install now'.
+⚠️ If already installed: In R-studio set 'global options' > 'Python' > 'Select Python interpreter'.

 ---